 1. Implement a Digital Platform

-A digital employee recognition platform is one of the best ways to facilitate employee recognition in a hybrid workplace.
-It helps bridge the gap between the onsite and remote workforce by bringing everyone on to a common platform, digitally.
+digital employee recognition platform is one of the best ways to facilitate employee recognition in a hybrid workplace.

-Hence, employee recognition platforms can enable mangers and peers to recognize coworkers instantaneously, irrespective of their location.
-Additionally, they can help create organization-wide visibility of those being rewarded and recognition.
+Hence, employee recognition platforms can enable managers and peers to recognize coworkers instantaneously, irrespective of their location.

 2. Reward and Recognize Teams